 (Please do not sent sensitive information such as credit card or social security numbers)

-May 21, 2018- the Mesa City Council adopted the proposed adjustments to utility rates or rate components, fees, and/or service changes for electric, natural gas, solid waste, wastewater, and water, as well as the utility service fees.
+December 24, 2019 - Public notice is given that the Mayor and Council of the City of Mesa will hold a public hearing to consider the proposed adjustments on rates or rate components, fees and/or service charges for district cooling, electric, natural gas, solid waste, wastewater, and water, as well as other utility service fees.

 Utility Rate Book